shivashankarAlluri/devTinder/homeworrk.md

--play with routes and extensions [order of the routes are important] -install postman and make a workspace/collection/make a api call there -write logic to handle GET,POST,PATCH,DELETE Api calls using postman
+-play with routes and extensions [order of the routes are important] -install postman and make a workspace/collection/make a api call there -write logic to handle GET,POST,PATCH,DELETE Api calls using postman -explore routing using * () + ? in routes
+-explore regex using /a/,/.*fly$/
+-explore req.query
+-explore dynamic routing